ACECQA’s National Education Leader, Rhonda Livingstone provides insight into National Quality Framework topics of interest.

 Some schools have support programs for children for whom English is a second language, and some employ Aboriginal liaison officers.
 Providing information about the services available at local schools is one way to assist families make informed decisions and engage with relevant professionals and support staff.

 Transition to School Statement

 Some services are required to complete a transition to school statement, developed by the relevant Education Department.
 If your service is not currently completing statements there are a number of useful Transition to School Statement templates that can facilitate information sharing with the school, examples include the Victorian and New South Wales Government templates.
-In addition there are a range of resources on the Early Childhood Australia website and Early Childhood Resource Hub.
+In addition there are a range of resources on the Early Childhood Australia website and the ACECQA Resource finder.
 These resources will help in developing effective strategies that involve all stakeholders.
 The service’s philosophy, policies and procedures should also guide practices that promote positive transitions and support children to build on their previous experiences to embrace the changes and challenges of the new school environment.